-• Foster the creation of a dense and highly connected street system, including the development a collector street plan.

-- Require a continuous network of streets at the local level.
+- Foster the creation of a dense and highly connected street system. - Require a continuous network of streets at the local level.
 While local transportation plans recommend critical connections, implementation occurs primarily through the development process. - Designate future street extensions to plan for connectivity.
 Stub-out connections to neighboring parcels may be constructed if cross-access is not feasible at time of permit approval. - Require the formation of blocks with a minimum street spacing standard.
 Local governments can plan ahead by stipulating maximum block lengths and perimeters in their zoning codes. - Limit closed street systems and cul-de-sac designs to situations where topography, environmental impacts, or existing development patterns prevent full street connections. - Encourage connectivity for pedestrian and bicycle travel by requiring a continuous network of pedestrian and bicycle pathways that link to roadways and adjacent developments.
-These pathways need not coincide with street and driveway locations, making their creation more feasible and, often, their use more convenient than taking a vehicular route. - Require multiple points of ingress and egress for new developments (such as planned urban developments or subdivisions), locating them on secondary roads in addition to or instead of the highway when possible.
+These pathways need not coincide with street and driveway locations, making their creation more feasible and, often, their use more convenient than taking a vehicular route.

+Require multiple points of ingress and egress for new developments, locating them on secondary roads in addition to or instead of the highway when possible.
 Encourage, require, or provide a density bonus for providing access points along more than one roadway, where appropriate, to distribute the trips to and from the development and reduce the burden on the main roadway.